mewhubHawk/Solar-polar/README.md

 If you ask someone who knows a bit about geometry they will tell you that the Earth is an oblate spheroid, which is a squashed sphere.

 The Earth is changing shape due to constant movement of the continental plates though the rate of it actually moving is tiny.
 However this still has an effect on the shape of the Earth which is not perfectly round.

-This makes the Earth
+This makes the Earth a 'geoid' or 'Earth-shaped'!